Feeling Safe and Empowered

 When individuals know that they can have open conversations with colleagues, team leaders and managers, then they can speak freely, take risks, explore ideas, and even raise questions or concerns.

 Yet, as managers, we cannot expect that everyone is already free to do that.
-In fact, we have to continually examine our systems, processes, structures and relationships not simply to confirm our biases and beliefs but rather to question whether the systems and processes we believe are in place, are working to support everyone – the enterprise and the individuals in it – as best they can.
+We must continually examine our systems, processes, structures and relationships not simply to confirm our biases and beliefs but to question whether systems and processes in place are working to support everyone.
 We have to communicate with care.

 Pause and listen